chemmedia/knowledgeworker-embedded-asset-api/README.md

 // save suspendData each time a button is clicked someButton.addEventListener("click", () => {
-    setSupendData('szene1');
+    setSupendData('scene1');
 });
 ```

 ### `setSharedData(sharedData: string): void`
 Shared Data is used to exchange data between different assets within a Knowledgeworker Create course.
-This data can be written and received by all assets and is made available again when the asset is restarted in the `onInitialize` handler and each time it changes in the `onSharedDataChange` handler.
+This data can be written and read by all embedded assets and is made available again when the asset is restarted in the `onInitialize` handler and each time it changes in the `onSharedDataChanged` handler.
-Keep in mind that in various eLearning communication standards the amount of data that can be stored is extremely limited.
-So reduce the stored data to the most necessary.
+Keep in mind that in various eLearning communication standards like SCORM the amount of data that can be stored is extremely limited.
+Reduce the stored data to the most necessary.

 Example: